-Write operations can also be initiated at every rising edge of the K clock whenever W# is low.
-The write address is provided half cycles later, registered by the rising edge of K#.
-Again, the write always occurs in bursts of two.
+Write operations can also be initiated at every other rising edge of the K clock whenever W# is low.
+The write address is provided simultaneously.
+Again, the write always occurs in bursts of four.

-The write data is provided in an 'early write' mode; that is, the data-in corresponding to the first address of the burst, is presented half cycles before the rising edge of the following K clock.
+The write data is provided in a 'late write' mode; that is, the data-in corresponding to the first address of the burst, is presented one cycle later or at the rising edge of the following K clock.
 The data-in corresponding to the second write burst address follows next, registered by the rising edge of K#.
+The third data-in is clocked by the subsequent rising edge of the K clock, and the fourth data-in is clocked by the subsequent rising edge of the K clock.

 The data-in provided for writing is initially kept in write buffers.
 The information in these buffers is written into the array on the third write cycle.
-A read cycle to the last write address produces data from the write buffers.
-Similarly, a read address followed by the same write address produces the latest write data.
+A read cycle to the last two write addresses produces data from the write buffers.
 The SRAM maintains data coherency.